plmday/Kiwi/README.md

 ##1.
 Motivation##

 Every Wiki markup language in use today sucks!
-Their syntax is inelegant and unintuitive.
-Kiwi is meant to remedy this.
+Their syntax is *neither* elegant *nor* intuitive.
+Kiwi means to remedy this.

 ##2.
 Kiwi Syntax##